-- (a) The Executive Director shall promulgate a form which provides the applicant for any license, certificate or permit available under the Act or these Regulations, or renewal thereof, with an opportunity to indicate, under penalty of perjury, that: - (1) The applicant is not subject to a court order for the support of a child; - (2) The applicant is subject to a court order for the support of one or more children and is in compliance with the order or is in compliance with a plan approved by the Attorney General or his designee or other public agency enforcing the order for the repayment of the amount owed pursuant to the order; or

-- (3) The applicant is subject to a court order for the support of one or more children and is not in compliance with the order or a plan approved by the Attorney General or other public agency enforcing the order for the repayment of the amount owed pursuant to the order. - The form referred to in (a) shall include: (1) an explanation that "court order" includes any court of competent jurisdiction and not just the courts of the Commonwealth; (2) a statement that the application for the issuance or renewal of the license, certificate or permit will be denied if the applicant does not indicate on the statement which of the provisions of paragraph (a)(1)-(3) applies to the applicant; and (3) a space for the signature of the applicant.
-The failure of the form to strictly comply with this requirement does not invalidate the form used by the Executive Director. - Disqualification Criteria: Child Support.
-The Commission shall deny any license, (c) certificate, finding or permit available pursuant to these Regulations or any renewal thereof, including but not limited to Casino Key Employee Licenses or Casino Employee Licenses to any applicant who (1) Fails to submit the statement required pursuant to subsection § 175-10.1-920 (a)(8); or (2) Indicates on the statement submitted pursuant to subsection (a)(8) that the applicant is subject to a court order for the support of a child and is not in compliance with the order or a plan approved by the Attorney General or other public agency enforcing the order for the repayment of the amount owed pursuant to the order.
+- (a) The Executive Director shall promulgate a form which provides the applicant for any license, certificate or permit available under the Act or these Regulations, or renewal thereof, with an opportunity to indicate, under penalty of perjury, that: - (1) The applicant is not subject to a court order for the support of a child; - (2) The applicant is subject to a court order for the support of one or more children and is in compliance with the order or is in compliance with a plan approved by the Attorney General or his designee or other public agency enforcing the order for the repayment of the amount owed pursuant to the order; or - (3) The applicant is subject to a court order for the support of one or more children and is not in compliance with the order or a plan approved by the Attorney General or other public agency enforcing the order for the repayment of the amount owed pursuant to the order. - (b) The form referred to in (a) shall include: (1) an explanation that "court order" includes any court of competent jurisdiction and not just the courts of the Commonwealth; (2) a statement that the application for the issuance or renewal of the license, certificate or permit will be denied if the applicant does not indicate on the statement which of the provisions of paragraph (a)(1)-(3) applies to the applicant; and (3) a space for the signature of the applicant.
+The failure of the form to strictly comply with this requirement does not invalidate the form used by the Executive Director or release the applicant from the requirement of providing truthful and complete information. - (c) Disqualification Criteria: Child Support.
+The Commission shall deny any license, certificate, finding or permit available pursuant to these Regulations or any renewal thereof, including but not limited to Casino Key Employee Licenses or Casino Employee Licenses to any applicant who (1) Fails to submit the statement required pursuant to subsection § 175-10.1-920 (a)(8); or (2) Indicates on the statement submitted pursuant to subsection (a)(8) that the applicant is subject to a court order for the support of a child and is not in compliance with the order or a plan approved by the Attorney General or other public agency enforcing the order for the repayment of the amount owed pursuant to the order. - (d) The Executive Director shall object to the licensure of, or seek the revocation of any license, certificate, finding, registration, or permit available under these Regulations of any person found to have provided incomplete or untruthful information on the statement required by § 175-10.1-920 (a)(8). - § 175-10.1-930 Casino Vendor Licensee.
+The Commission may, by Order, provide for the licensing of other types of individuals (other than patrons) who the Commission determines should be licensed because of their association with or presence in the casino, and set and charge fees therefore.
+Such licensees shall be held to the standards of § 175-10.1-920.